ddooley/ddooley.github.io/_pages/docs/vs-vs-dp.md

 <img src="/assets/images/docs/data_lee_has_value.png">
 <br clear="both">

 *OBI provides a generic `has value`* data property that connects an instance of an information content entity to a literal value.
 This is a simple way to record a value that doesn't need anything more than one of the stock xml literal datatypes - xsd:decimal, xsd:string, xsd:anyURI, etc. in a process or data model.
-Attach the quality or ICE to the entity it pertains to via:
+Attach the quality or ICE to the entity it pertains to via a suitable object property:

 - 'inheres in' object property if ...???
-- 'denotes' if the ICE is a type of identifier, like an email address ???
+- 'denotes' if the ICE is a type of identifier, such as a [`centrally registered identifier symbol`](http://purl.obolibrary.org/obo/IAO_0000577) like a [`specimen identifier`](http://purl.obolibrary.org/obo/OBI_0001616)
-- 'located in' if the literal value X is a geospatial reference.
+- 'located in' if the literal value X is a geospatial reference. ????

 This may provide enough information to enable comparison (when units are not involved), and to facilitate data exchange.*